Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of July 13, 2017).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of September 1, 2017).

    =============
    RELEASE NOTES
    =============
+   1. Added support of .NET Standard 2.0;
-   Jurassic was updated to version of July 13, 2017.
+   2. Jurassic was updated to version of September 1, 2017.

    =============
    DOCUMENTATION